Selina2023/Open6DOR/README.md

 ![Teaser](./images/teaser_final1.jpg)
 This is the official repository of [Open6DOR: Benchmarking Open-instruction 6-DoF Object Rearrangement and A VLM-based Approach](https://pku-epic.github.io/Open6DOR/).
-In this paper, we propel the pioneer construction of the benchmark and approach for table-top Open-instruction 6-DoF Object Rearrangement (Open6DOR).
+In this work, we propel the pioneer construction of the benchmark and approach for table-top Open-instruction 6-DoF Object Rearrangement (Open6DOR).
 Specifically, we collect a synthetic dataset of 200+ objects and carefully design 2400+ Open6DOR tasks.
 These tasks are divided into the Position-track, Rotation-track, and 6-DoF-track for evaluating different embodied agents in predicting the positions and rotations of target objects.
 Besides, we also propose a VLM-based approach for Open6DOR, named Open6DOR-GPT, which empowers GPT-4V with 3D-awareness and simulation-assistance while exploiting its strengths in generalizability and instruction-following for this task.
 We compare the existing embodied agents with our Open6DOR-GPT on the proposed Open6DOR benchmark and find that Open6DOR-GPT achieves the state-of-the-art performance.
 We further show the impressive performance of Open6DOR-GPT in diverse real-world experiments.

 ## Benchmark
 The Open6DOR Benchmark is specifically designed for table-top Open6DOR tasks within a simulation environment.
 Our dataset encompasses 200+ high-quality objects, forming diverse scenes and totaling 2400+ diverse tasks.
 All tasks are carefully configured and accompanied by detailed annotations.
 To ensure comprehensive evaluation, we provide three specialized tracks of benchmark: the Rotation-track Benchmark ($B_r$), the Position-track benchmark ($B_p$), and the 6-DoF-track Benchmark ($B_\text{6DoF}$).